chidcrushev/R/README.md

 # R
-This repository consists of programs related to R programming language
+This repository consists of programs related to R programming language and also some solutions to real world problems